Ten Things you need to know about Nutanix Acropolis Block Services

 Application performance seamlessly scales with the size of the Nutanix cluster, eliminating the need for fork-lift upgrades.
 Adding additional nodes increases performance and capacity together and doesn’t require any client-side reconfiguration.

-The next release (5.0) will introduce high security with CHAP authentication and IP/IQN based whitelisting designed to ensure that only authorized clients can access specific iSCSI LUNs.
+AOS 5.0 also introduces high security with CHAP authentication and IP/IQN based whitelisting designed to ensure that only authorized clients can access specific iSCSI LUNs.

 High availability applications such as Microsoft Windows Server Failover Clustering can easily fail-over/fail-back iSCSI LUNs in a matter of seconds.

 ABS can be used to export Nutanix storage for use with applications like Oracle databases including Oracle RAC, Microsoft SQL Server, and IBM DB2 running outside of the Nutanix cluster on bare-metal or virtualized servers.
-This makes it easy to take advantage of the Nutanix web-scale architecture and migrate these apps to hyperconvergence at your own pace.
+This makes it easy to take advantage of the Nutanix web-scale architecture and migrate these apps to hyperconvergence and enterprise clouds at your own pace.